-The CCF will adhere to the signing authority requirements as specified as follows:
+The Board of Directors will adhere to the signing authority requirements as specified as follows:

-- 1. CCF and the Board of Directors will maintain a formal list of names, titles and signatures of those individuals who have signing authority. - 2.
-There will be two authorized officers' signatures on all CCF cheques and cheque requisitions. - 3.
-Signatures on cheques must be different than the payee. - 4.
-The President, Vice President, Treasurer, Secretary and one other Board of Director member will maintain bank signing authority.
+- 1. The Board of Directors will maintain a formal list of names, titles and signatures of those individuals who have signing authority. - 2.
+There will be two authorized-board of directors and/or GM signatures on all cheques and cheque requisitions. - 3.
+Signatures on cheques must be different than the payee.

+- 4. All Board of Director's will maintain bank signing authority.
 All cheques require two (2) signatures.
 These signing officers have authorization to transfer funds within the Corporation's banking accounts.
 Ideally this transfer will be done by the Treasurer. - 5.
-The GM, Treasurer, Vice President and Secretary will hold the internet keys for banking purposes.
-The GM will initiate the transaction and one (1) of the other internet key holders will release the transaction on all approved transactions.
+The GM, along with 3 directors will hold the RBC Tokens for banking purposes.
+The GM will initiate the transaction and one (1) of the other-RBC Token holders will release the transaction on all approved transactions.